dgwozdz/HN_SO_analysis/README.md

 ### 3.11 Javascript

-In case of Javascript the similarity is observed between the cumulative number of questions and cumulative number of topics on <span style="color:green">HN</span>…
+In case of Javascript the similarity is observed between the cumulative number of questions and cumulative number of topics on <span style="color:green">HN</span>â€¦

 ![](readme_graphics/plots/20180602_javascript_SO_cnt_sum_cum_HN_all_cnt_sum_cum_double.png)

-…as well as between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points between questions on <span style="color:green">HN</span>:
+â€¦as well as between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points between questions on <span style="color:green">HN</span>:

 ![](readme_graphics/plots/20180602_javascript_SO_cnt_sum_cum_HN_all_score_sum_cum_double.png)